larpchronicles/rules/06_martial-skills.md

 >This skill allows the character to wield two long weapons, one in each hand, while in combat.
 Furthermore, a character with this skill may wield a long weapon in one hand and a short in the other, so long as they possess proficiency for both Long and Short weapons.
 This skill does not apply other skills or abilities to both weapon hands. <br/>Requires the Long Weapon skill.

-#### Two Hand Block
+#### Two-Handed Block

->This skill allows the character to block with one hand using a two hand weapon without penalty.<br/>Requires the Two-Hand Weapon skill.
+>This skill allows the character to block with one hand using a two-handed weapon without penalty.<br/>Requires the Two-Hand Weapon skill.

 #### One Hand Short and Bow